margelo/react-native-worklets-core/README.md

 See [USAGE.md](docs/USAGE.md)

+## Community Discord

+[Join the Margelo Community Discord](https://discord.gg/6CSHz2qAvA) to chat about react-native-worklets-core or other Margelo libraries.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.